starvagrant/toh/toh.markdown/the_numerologist_cant_stop_the_bees.md

 "What do we do boss?"
 Todd asked Martin in desperation.

 "Don't look at me," Martin sneer contemptuously.
 Doesn't your iPhone have an app for that?
-Don't you have some insect repellant in the briefcase, Mary?
+Don't you have some insect repellent in the briefcase, Mary?
 Doesn't your Rolex shoot a time-displacement transducer array Jim?"

 "We're all doomed?"
-Todd glumped.
+Todd slumped.

 "We are not all doomed!" the Numerologist barked.
 "No, I was explaining the Golden Ratio."